njszym/XRD-AutoAnalyzer/README.md

 python run_CNN.py
 ```

 The process should take about 1-2 minutes.
 Runtime is typically ~10 seconds per spectrum on a single CPU, but may vary from system to system.
 Parallelization is also possible, and all available CPU will be utilized by default.
+GPU can also be used for the training and inference steps.

 Once all spectra have been classified, each set of predicted phases will be printed along with their associated probabilities (%).
 These represent the confidence associated with each predicted phase.
 Generally, higher values of confidence are associated with more reliable predictions.